icraytho/scc-notifications-gchat/README.md

 - [GCS Object](https://cloud.google.com/storage/docs/json_api/v1/objects)
 - [Cloud Function](https://cloud.google.com/functions)

-The Cloud Function is written in Node.js which will parse the Pub/Sub event and send the details to a Google Chat Webhook using the a Card message with the Google Chat API.
+The Cloud Function is written in Node.js which will parse the Pub/Sub event and send the details to a Google Chat Webhook using the Card message with the Google Chat API.

 ## Prerequisites